The Maurice Wohl Charitable Foundation

 The foundation prefers:

-• Multi-year commitments to organizations
+• Multi-year commitments to organisations

 • Capital projects and infrastructure over operational funding